The Company’s corporate governance information and documents.

 The governance structures should evolve over time in parallel with its objectives, strategy and business model to reflect the development of the company.

-Details of how the Board, its Committee structure and governance structures operate are included within the Board Assurance Framework which is regularly reviewed and updated.
+Details of how the Board, its Committee structure and governance structures operate can be found on our Board Committees page.

-The Company Secretary works closely with the Chairman and the Chairs of the various Board Committees to ensure that Board procedures, including setting agendas and the timely distribution of papers, are complied with and that there are good communication flows between the Board and its Committees, and between senior management and Non-Executive Directors.
+The Totally plc Board held six meetings during the year.
+The Company Secretary works closely with the Chairman and the Chairmen of the various Board Committees to ensure that Board procedures, including setting agenda and the timely distribution of papers, are complied with, and that there is good communication flow between the Board and its Committees, and between senior management and Non-Executive Directors.

 Within the annual calendar of Board meetings there is normally an annual budget presentation at which the Executive team presents its budget for the forthcoming financial year.